Last Updated on January 10, 2023

 I also wouldn’t recommend spending a lot of money on purebred piglets when starting out.
 Get your feet wet with simply raising pigs at first.
 After that, you’ll have a better idea about what you want to do.

-How do I haul pigs?
+How do you haul pigs?

 The best way to haul pigs is with a livestock trailer.
 Even a small horse trailer or bumper trailer will work as well.